q-eth/Gradient-Generator/README.md

 ### Return
 `None`
 ### Limitations
-Reqires the `Pillow` libary to be installed.
+Requires the `Pillow` libary to be installed.

 ## Example of use
 ```python